Bernard Gariépy Strobl

 Bernard Gariépy Strobl is a Canadian re-recording sound mixer, best known internationally as the supervising re-recording mixer of Arrival (2016), for which he won the BAFTA Award for Best Sound (shared with Claude La Haye and Sylvain Bellemare) and was nominated for the Academy Award for Best Sound Mixing (shared with La Haye).
 He has been a re-recording mixer on many prominent Quebec films of the last two decades, including The Red Violin (1998), C.R.A.Z.Y.
 (2005), Monsieur Lazhar (2011), War Witch (2012), Gabrielle (2013), and Endorphine (2015).

 His father, Hans Peter Strobl, was also a rerecording mixer in film.

 Awards

 Academy Awards

 The Academy Awards are a set of awards given by the Academy of Motion Picture Arts and Sciences annually for excellence of cinematic achievements.

 British Academy Film Awards

 The British Academy Film Award is an annual award show presented by the British Academy of Film and Television Arts.

+Prix Gémaux

+The Prix Gémeaux are awards given by the Academy of Canadian Cinema & Television since 1986 to recognize the achievements of Canada's French-language television industry.

+Gemini Awards

+The Gemini Awards were awards given by the Academy of Canadian Cinema & Television between 1986 and 2011 to recognize the achievements of Canada's English-language television industry.